hsxu1218/test/readme.txt

-﻿git is an version control system. git is free software.
+﻿git is an distributed version control system. git is free software.